 Who doesn’t like a bit of music?
-It’s simple, fun and relaxing.
+It’s simple, fun, and relaxing.
 From the compulsory music class at school to a casual sing-song at a social party, we are making music all the time.
 Now, new research shows that it’s actually good for you!
 Seems, it does not just soothe your ears, but your brain too!
 So, tune your scales as we take a look at a few benefits your brain gains when you make music:

 - Healthier Brains

-Researchers from the University of Vermont have found that musical training in children from the ages 6 to 12 and teenagers up to the age of 18 have resulted in better focus of attention, control of emotions and lesser anxiety.
+Researchers from the University of Vermont have found that musical training in children from the ages 6 to 12 and teenagers up to the age of 18 have resulted in the better focus of attention, control of emotions, and lesser anxiety.
 Other studies conducted on different age groups show that adults who make music have lower stress levels and can concentrate longer and better than their peers and colleagues who don’t.

 - Better coordination between left and right brain

 The use of music therapy is a growing interest in research circles.
-It has been reportedly proven that music stimulates motor neurons in the brain enhancing better left brain – right brain coordination.
+It has been reportedly proven that music stimulates motor neurons in the brain enhancing better-left brain – right brain coordination.
 Brain activity is increased, and better coordination means the body can now work more efficiently than before.

 - You’ll be smarter

 A rather interesting 2013 study found that Albert Einstein, the renowned physicist, had a very well-connected brain that made him as smart as we know him.
 It is no coincidence that Einstein was a master violinist and began playing at the age of 6.
 By 13, he could play Mozart’s sonatas.
 Researchers like to think music made Einstein smarter.
 It will make you too.